ibm-cloud-docs/power-iaas/migration-strategies.md

 #### FalconStor StorSafe VTL for On-Premises
 {: storsafe-onprem}

-FalconStor StorSafe VTL for on-premise provides flexible deployment options for the user:
+FalconStor StorSafe VTL for on-premises provides flexible deployment options for the user:
 -	It can be installed on any X86 server that is on [Falconstor certification matrix](https://www.falconstor.com/support/certification-matrix/server-hardware/){: external}.
--	It can be installed as a VM in Hypervisors such as VMware, HyperV, Xen and KVM.
+-	It can be installed as a VM in Hypervisors such as VMware, HyperV, Xen, and KVM.
 -	It can be installed inside {{site.data.keyword.powerSys_notm}} as an LPAR.

 #### Migration Services
 {: mig-services}

-Services to assist in migration are available from IBM, FalconStor, and Authorized Migration Partners.
-Please reach out if you would like more information about using migration services or becoming a FalconStor Migration Partner at [PowerVSMigration@falconstor.com](mailto:PowerVSMigration@falconstor.com).
+Services to help migration are available from IBM, FalconStor, and Authorized Migration Partners.
+Reach out if you would like more information about using migration services or becoming a FalconStor Migration Partner at [PowerVSMigration@falconstor.com](mailto:PowerVSMigration@falconstor.com).

 If you need any help with deploying FalconStor StorSafe VTL, see [FalconStor VTL for IBM Deployment Guide](https://falconstor-download.s3.us-east.cloud-object-storage.appdomain.cloud/FalconStor%20VTL%20for%20IBM%20Deployment%20Guide.pdf){: external}.